Virginia Hunting Laws and Regulations

 Is completion of the Virginia state agency-approved course required in order to buy a license?

 Yes.
-In order to buy a license, Virginia requires that first-time hunters and all hunters 12 through 15 years old must first complete a course approved by the Virginia Department of Game and Inland Fisheries and IHEA-USA.
+In order to buy a license, Virginia requires that first-time hunters and all hunters 12 through 15 years old must first complete a course approved by the Virginia Department of Wildlife Resources and IHEA-USA.

 Hunting education is currently required in several U.S. states and Canadian provinces.

 All U.S. states, provinces, and countries that have mandatory hunter education requirements will accept the Virginia Hunter Education Certificate.
 Likewise, Virginia will accept Hunter Education certifications that are issued by other jurisdictions that meet official IHEA-USA requirements.
 (This is known as “reciprocity.”)

 What Makes a Course Approved?

-To be approved by the Virginia Department of Game and Inland Fisheries, a course must teach hunters to become:
+To be approved by the Virginia Department of Wildlife Resources, a course must teach hunters to become:

 - Safe (by following all hunting safety rules)